AICoE/elyra-aidevsecops-tutorial/README.md

 In this case the [.aicoe.yaml](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/.aicoe-ci.yaml) is created with all information relative to build (e.g. base image, build strategy, registry where to push) as described in [AICoE Pipeline][8] documentation.

-The pipelines used in Thoth project are maintained by bots.
+Some of the pipelines used in Thoth project are maintained by bots.
 Therefore you can open an issue asking for release (e.g patch, minor, major) and the bots will handle your request.
 One the request will be completed the bot will automatically close the issue as you can see from the images below:

 <div style="text-align:center">
 <img alt="Open Issue Release" src="https://raw.githubusercontent.com/thoth-station/elyra-aidevsecops-tutorial/master/docs/images/OpenIssueRelease.png">